ruehlef/Physics-Reports/Chapter_8/Deep_RL/README.md

 # Chapter 8 - Deep RL
 In this chapter we train deep RL agents to learn to play **Tic Tac Toe** tabula rasa, i.e. without any prior knowledge.
 We use both a **Deep Q Network** and a an **(Asynchronous) Advantage Actor-Critic** with a NN for the policy and state value evaluation.

 Both networks are not too bad Tic Tac Toe players, but are also far from perfect players.
 If you play against them, they are *not* trained further.
 Furthermore, they act greedily, i.e. they always perform the best next action.
 This means that once you've found a strategy to beat it, this strategy will work every time.
 Probably the performance can be improved by training them longer or tune the hyperparameters.
 I have trained the agents for less than 30 minutes on my laptop.
+The DQN agent plays somewhat better than the A3C agent.

 ## A3C
 The [A3C implementation](./A3C) uses two NNs.
 Both have 3 hidden layers with 50 nodes and `tanh` activation.
 The last layer of the policy network has a 'softmax' activation, while the value network has an `identity` activation.